-Selena Gomez's emotional live video is a reminder to stop commenting on people's bodies.
+Selena Gomez's emotional live video is a reminder to stop commenting on other people's bodies

 Selena Gomez has talked openly about her diagnosis of lupus for several years now.
 We've seen her take breaks from music and acting because of it, and she's even gotten a kidney transplant from the organ damage the autoimmune disorder caused.
 With all of the changes Gomez has gone through, she continues to push forward and attend celebrity events when she is able.